Traewelling/traewelling/README.md

 ## Features

-* Check into trains and other public transport options in most of Europe
+* Check into trains, trams, busses and more travel types in most of Europe
 * Track your work trips, e.g. for tax returns and travel expenses
 * Follow other people and see where they're going
-* Meet new friends who are on the same train
+* Meet new friends who are on the same trip
-* Find who's going to an event and is in your train
+* Find who's going to an event and is with you in your journey
-* Automatic sharing to Twitter and Mastodon
+* Optional sharing to Twitter and Mastodon
+* See statistics about your trips
+* Export your trips to CSV, JSON or PDF
+* Create own applications with our API
 * Available in German, English, Polish, French and Dutch

 ## Set up an instance